cerberussg/tagger/README.md

 # Tagger

 A CLI tool for analyzing and enriching audio metadata, currently supporting AIFF files with plans to expand to additional formats.
-Specifically designed for drum & bass collections but supporting all electronic music genres.
+Specifically designed for DJs to maintain collections but anyone is welcome.

 ## Problem Solved